HPV-positive oropharyngeal cancer: Chemotherapy

 As with the radiotherapy data, most of the available knowledge on the efficacy of chemotherapy derives from the treatment of advanced head and neck cancer rather than specific studies of HPV+OPC.
 Since 1976, many clinical studies have compared CRT to RT alone in the primary management of locally advanced head and neck cancers and have demonstrated an advantage to CRT in both survival and locoregional control.
 Cisplatin is considered the standard agent, and a survival advantage was seen for those patients who received radiation with concurrent cisplatin.
 Despite this no trials directly comparing cisplatin with other agents in this context have been conducted.
 The other agent that is widely used is Cetuximab, a monoclonal antibody directed at the epidermal growth factor receptor (EGFR).
 A 10% survival advantage at three years was noted when cetuximab was given concurrently with radiation (bioradiation).
-Cetuximab trials were completed prior to knowledge of HPV status.
+Cetuximab trials were completed before knowledge of HPV status.
 Laboratory and clinical studies on the utility of cetuximab in this context are conflicting.
-The main toxicity is an acneiform rash, but it had not been compared directly to cisplatin in HPV+OPC, until RTOG 1016 (see Talk) addressed this question.
-Analysis of the results three years after the trial was completed demonstrate that cetuximab is inferior to cisplatin.
+The main toxicity is an acneiform rash.
+It had not been compared directly to cisplatin in HPV+OPC until RTOG 1016 (see Talk) addressed this question.
+Analysis of the results three years after the trial was completed demonstrates that cetuximab is inferior to cisplatin.
 Concurrent chemotherapy is also superior to chemotherapy alone (induction chemotherapy) followed by radiation.
 Cetuximab shows no advantage when added to cisplatin in combination with radiation.
-Although chemoradiation became a treatment standard based on clinical trials and in particular, meta-analyses, a subsequent population based study of patients with OPC, indicated no advantage to the addition of chemotherapy to radiation in either HPV+OPC or HPV-OPC, and significant concerns about added toxicity.
+Although chemoradiation became a treatment standard based on clinical trials and in particular, meta-analyses, a subsequent population-based study of patients with OPC, indicated no advantage to the addition of chemotherapy to radiation in either HPV+OPC or HPV-OPC, and significant concerns about added toxicity.